HeyFarrukh/farrukh.dev/README.md

 ## Usage

 To view my website, simply open a web browser and navigate to farrukh.dev.
-From there, you can explore my projects, blog posts, and other content.
+From there, you can explore projects i have worked on.

 ## Contributing